 Apps for Recording a Phone Call

-We already gave our recommendation to “Automatic Call Recorder,” which we’ll set up in further detail in a moment.
-For some, the Automatic Call Recorder might offer too much or too little functionality.
-These are some of our other favorite call recorder applications on Google Play.
+We already gave our app recommendation for “Automatic Call Recorder.”
+For some, the Automatic Call Recorder might not be a perfect fit, so here are some of our other favorite call recorder applications on Google Play.

 - Another Call Recorder (ACR): The name’s a bit cheeky, but don’t let it fool you—ACR is a great app for those looking for some extra customization on top of what Automatic Call Recorder offers.
 You can set up auto or manual call recordings, change the recording format, save your recordings in Dropbox or Google Drive, and exclude numbers from your recording list.
 It’s an excellent app for those looking to control their entire recording experience beyond what Automatic Call Recorder offers.
-It’s a free download, but for the Pro version, you’ll want to shell out for the $2.99 Pro license.
+It’s a free download, but for the Pro version, you’ll need to pay $2.99 for the Pro license.

-- Call Recorder: Yes, these names all tend to blur together.
-Call Recorder offers an excellent user interface with some of the same features we’ve seen on other apps, including automatic call recording and cloud backups.
+- Call Recorder: Call Recorder offers an excellent user interface with some of the same features we’ve seen on other apps, including automatic call recording and cloud backups.
 Call Recorder also provides high-quality audio sampling, so your calls should sound better than other, more-basic recorders.
-The app is both ad-supported and features in-app purchases ranging up to $9.99, but if you’re willing to shell out for the app, it’s a great utility.
+The app is both ad-supported and features in-app purchases ranging up to $9.99.

 - Google Voice: If you’re a Google Voice user, you’ll be glad to know that the Voice app can already record calls by default.
-It isn’t automatic, and the app can only record incoming calls (to try and curb concerns surrounding consent), but it does exist.
+It isn’t automatic, and the app can only record incoming calls (to try and curb concerns surrounding consent), but it is a viable, and very easy to use option.
 Head over to your settings menu inside Google Voice, select the Calls tab, and enable “Incoming Call Options.”
 Now, when you’re in a call inside Google Voice, and you tap “4” on the dial pad, a message from Google will announce a recording has begun.
-You can stop the recording at any time by tapping “4” again, and another message from Google letting the callers know the recording has ended.
+You can stop the recording at any time by tapping “4” again, and another message from Google will let the callers know the recording has ended.

 Setting Up Automatic Call Recorder

-If you’ve decided to stick with our recommendation, Automatic Call Recorder, we’ll walk you through setting up and using the app’s features that have made so many users satisfied with the app.
-Start by installing the app by heading over to Google Play and downloading the app onto your smartphone.
-Once the app is downloaded and installed, open the app to begin setup.
+If you’ve decided to stick with our initial recommendation, Automatic Call Recorder, we’ll walk you through setting up and using the app’s features.
+Start by heading over to Google Play and downloading the app onto your smartphone.
+Once the app is downloaded and installed, open it up to start set up.

-After this, you’ll be presented with enabling permissions for Automatic Call Recorder.
 The app requires four distinct permissions: record audio, make and manage phone calls, access media and files on your device, and contact access.
+You need to allow all four.
 Once these permissions are enabled, you’ll be brought to a mostly-blank display with two tabs: Inbox and Saved.
 This is where you’ll find your recordings from future phone calls, but for now, let’s head on over to the triple-lined menu icon in the upper-right corner of your display.
 This will open up the sliding menu inside the app, allowing you to access your cloud account, the included voice recorder, and, most importantly, the settings menu.

-- Cloud: If you skipped setting up your Google Drive or Dropbox account previously, it’s here where you’ll find the menu to do so again.
+- Cloud: If you skipped setting up your Google Drive or Dropbox account previously, this is where you will be able to set it up later.

-- Recording: There’s a ton of stuff in here, and most of it can and should be left to its default state.
-That said, there are a few options we might want to consider changing.
+- Recording: There are a lot of settings in this menu, and most of it should be left to its default state.
 The audio source can be switched between several different options, including microphones and voice calls, though it’s best just to leave this on “Voice Communication.”
-The audio format can also be switched between several common audio file types, including AAC, AAC2 (enabled by default), and WAV.
-If your phone is having trouble recording in the default format, you might want to consider switching this.
+The audio format can be changed into different audio file types, including AAC, AAC2 (enabled by default), and WAV.
+If your phone is having trouble recording in the default format, you might want to consider switching file types.
 There are a few toggles here too: a switch to turn on your speakerphone automatically (disabled by default), an option to not record when connected to Bluetooth (enabled by default), the same recording volume option we saw during initial setup, and a recording delay.

-- Filers: It’s here where you’ll find the ability to ignore specific contacts from being recorded.
+- Filers: It’s here where you’ll find the ability to exclude specific contacts from the automaitc recording list.
 By default, ACR is set to record all calls, with an inbox size of 100 recordings; you can change this to be as low as 5 or as high as 1,000 messages, though the latter will require paying for a Pro version of the app.